 - 3 large eggs, separated

-- 1 stick (114 grams) unsalted butter, cool room temperature
+- 1 stick (114 grams) unsalted butter, softened but still cool (not melted!)

 - 1 1/2 cups (294 grams) granulated sugar